Central Examinations - Procedures | UniSC | University of the Sunshine Coast, Queensland, Australia

 8.1 Duration and timing

-8.1.1 The time allowed for on-campus central examinations will be in hour blocks of either one hour or two hours in duration.
+8.1.1 The time allowed for on-campus central examinations are in hour blocks of either one or two hour duration.

 8.2 Student identification

-8.2.1 For all on-campus central examinations, a student is required to provide acceptable photographic identification at the examination venue.
+8.2.1 For all on-campus central examinations, students are required to provide acceptable photographic identification at the examination venue.

 (a) UniSC Student Card;